 Jewelry store lighting is designed to make diamonds look their best (for example, using specialized lighting to emit a spectrum shifted towards blue will make a yellow diamond appear whiter).
 When considering any diamond, ask to see the diamond in normal lighting, meaning out from under the spotlights.
 Options include taking the diamond outside the showroom area where standard office lighting is prevalent, or to a skylight, atrium, window or direct sunlight.
 You will want to see how your diamond looks under these conditions since they will be the norm once you own the diamond.

-Be aware that diamond carat weights are often rounded up (Lumera always shows the exact carat weight).
+Be aware that diamond carat weights are often rounded up.
 For instance, a .69 carat diamond might be described as 3/4 carat.
-Always ask for the exact carat weight, and the price per carat, so that you can easily and accurately compare diamonds.
+While this is an accepted norm non-certified diamonds (e.g. earrings and small accents), it is not acceptable for a certified or primary diamond.
+Always ask for the exact carat weight, and the , so that you can easily and accurately compare diamonds.

-Ask to see a copy of the GIA Grading Report for any diamond you are considering.
-Do not purchase from a jeweler who is unwilling or unable to show you the certificate for a diamond prior to purchase.
-(Learn more about certification.)
+Ask to see a copy of the Learn more about certification.)for any diamond you are considering.
+Do not purchase from a jeweler who is unwilling or unable to show you the certificate for a diamond prior to purchase. (

 Understand the distinction between a GIA certified diamond and a diamond that has been certified by a GIA trained gemologist.
 In the first case, the diamond has been graded at an independent GIA facility, in a standardized environment, by GIA technicians who have issued a GIA grading report for the diamond.
 In the second case, the diamond has been graded by a jewelry store employee who has been trained by GIA.
 The diamond has no GIA certification, and it is unlikely that the diamond was actually graded in strict accordance with GIA standards.

-Remember that roughly 1/3 of diamonds have been treated in some way.
+Remember that roughly 1/3 of diamonds have beenin some way (Lumera does not sell treated diamonds).
 While these treatments may make a diamond look better, they can have a negative impact on both the value and stability of the stone.
 One benefit of diamonds certified by a reputable lab is that any treatment will be prominently disclosed.
 Without this disclosure, it is impossible for the average customer to recognize a treated diamond.

 Often, diamonds (and settings) offered in a jewelry store have no price tag, only a style number or bar code.
 Alternatively, the jeweler may have a price printed, but use a calculator to figure the discount on each diamond you ask about.
 Both situations allow the retailer to adjust the price on the spot, based on what he believes you are willing to pay.
 Be very careful, as the retailer has more experience and more information than you do.